fuchen1991/epmc-petl/README.md

 --model-input-files /path/to/your-model /path/to/your-equivalence-relation
 --property-input-files /path/to/your-property
 ```
-where you need to modify 4 paths: one for z3, one for the model file, one for equivalence relation file, and one for property file.
+where you need to modify 4 paths: the one for z3, the one for the model file, the one for equivalence relation file, and the one for property file.

-To run the algorithm based on UCT, you can use the following command:
+To run the algorithm based on UCT, you should use the following command:
 ```
 java -jar epmc-petl.jar check
 --property-solver propositional-explicit,operator-explicit,pctl-explicit-next,petl-explicit-knowledge,petl-until-uct